-- All seniors must have earned all of their graduation credit requirements in order to participate in the annual Graduation ceremony. - Beginning with the Class of 2021, all students will be required to successfully complete Chemistry or Physics in order to meet graduation requirements. - Physical Education is a federally mandated course for students. - Earning a passing grade/credit in a student's Vocational Shop course is non-negotiable.
+- All seniors must have earned all of their graduation credit requirements in order to participate in the annual Graduation ceremony. - All students are required to successfully complete Chemistry or Physics in order to meet graduation requirements. - Physical Education is a federally mandated course for students. - Earning a passing grade/credit in a student's Vocational Shop course is non-negotiable.
 This includes Freshmen Exploratory as well as Freshmen Shop.
 Failure in any shop course or Related Theory will result in automatic retention.
 Credit for a failed Related Theory course must be made up during Summer School. - Credits are counted cumulatively.
 Therefore, students should be mindful that multiple failures even in lower-credit bearing courses could affect a student's graduation status.